Israeli voters punish Netanyahu but keep him in power

 Netanyahu has said the turbulence, which has brought Islamists to power in neighbouring Egypt and elsewhere, shows the importance of strengthening national security.

+Foreign policy issues barely registered during the election campaign.
+The next government, which is unlikely to take power for weeks, will have to tackle the stuttering economy and a budget deficit that presages spending cuts and tax hikes.

-(Reporting by Jerusalem bureau; and Matt Spetalnick in Washington; Editing by Alastair Macdonald)
+(Reporting by Jerusalem bureau; Editing by Alastair Macdonald, David Brunnstrom and Giles Elgood)